Security and Privacy on Generative Data in AIGC: A Survey: Compaliance on Generative Data

 \subsubsection{Non-toxicity}

-Toxicity presents in generative data involves incongruence with human values or bias directed at particular groups, which has the potential to endanger societal cohesion and intensify divisions among different groups.
-Since the training of AIGC models is based on a large amount of unintervened data, toxicity in training data \cite{birhane2021multimodal} directly leads to the corresponding toxicity in generative data, which covers a variety of topics, e.g., sexuality, hatred, politicalization, violentism, and race bias.
-Some toxic generative examples are shown in Fig. \ref{toxicity}.
+{Toxicity presents in generative data involves incongruence with human values or bias directed at particular groups, which has the potential to harm societal cohesion and intensify divisions among different groups.
+Since the training of AIGC models is based on a large amount of unintervened data, toxicity in training data \cite{birhane2021multimodal} directly leads to the corresponding toxicity in generative data, which covers a variety of harmful topics, e.g., sexuality, hatred \cite{birhane2024into}, politicalization, violentism, and race bias.} Some toxic generative examples are shown in Fig. \ref{toxicity}.

 Some works \cite{caliskan2017semantics,sheng2019woman} have found stronger associations between males and occupations in language models, verifying the gender bias in generative data.
 The investigations revealed that GPT-3 consistently and strongly exhibits biased views against the Muslim community \cite{abid2021persistent}.
-Stable Diffusion v1 was trained on the LAION-2B dataset, which contains images described only in English, making generative data biased towards white culture \cite{Stable2022}.
-Likewise, it was observed that DALLA-E displayed unfavorable biases towards minority groups \cite{Dalle2022}.
+Stable Diffusion v1 was trained on the LAION-2B dataset, which contains images described only in English, making generative data biased towards white culture .
+Likewise, it was observed that DALLA-E displayed unfavorable biases towards minority groups.

-Qu \textit{et. al} \cite{qu2023unsafe} provided a comprehensive safety assessment concerning the generation of toxic images, particularly hateful memes from diffusion models.
+{Unlike GANs that only use random noise to generate data, DMs can be guided by additional textual prompts, which increases the risk of generating non-compliant content.
+As a result, researchers primarily focus on the compliance of data generated by DMs.} Qu \textit{et. al} \cite{qu2023unsafe} provided a comprehensive safety assessment concerning the generation of toxic images, particularly hateful memes from diffusion models.
 To quantitatively assess the safety of generative images, a safety classifier is developed to identify toxic images based on the predetermined criteria for unsafe content.
 Their findings indicated that the utilization of harmful prompts resulted in diffusion models producing a significant quantity of toxic images.
 Additionally, even when prompts are innocuous, the potential for generating toxic images persists.
 Overall, the danger of large-scale generation of toxic images is imminent.